-In the St. Luke's Quakertown region, only 11.7% of respondents were consuming the recommended five or more servings of fruit and vegetables a day (Figure 31).
-The largest number of respondents reported consuming one or two servings in a day (45.8%), followed by
+In the St. Luke's Anderson region, only 10.5% of respondents were meeting the national recommendation and consuming five or more servings of fruits and vegetables a day.
+SLUHN's service area reported 9.6% meeting the recommendation.
+The largest number of respondents reported consuming one or two servings in a day (48.2%), followed by 34.2% consuming three to four servings of fruits and vegetables (Figure 31).